qaalabs/DE5M4/docs/day1/planning/possible-user-stories.md

 - As a **website visitor**, I want pages to load quickly, so that I don’t abandon the site while browsing  ~ <mark>3 story-points</mark>

-- As a **visually impaired user**, I want images to have alt text and clear contrast, so that I can use the site with a screen reader ~ <mark>5&nbsp;story-points</mark>
+- As a **visually impaired user**, I want images to have alt- text and clear contrast, so that I can use the site with a screen reader ~ <mark>5&nbsp;story-points</mark>

 - As a **customer**, I want my data to be protected when I place an order, so that I feel safe using the site ~ <mark>5 story-points</mark>